 The clergyperson said she was drawn to this event because the event would focus on looking at the past, present and future, and that, she believed, it was organized in a way where you might listen to people you may not agree with initially, but eventually find common ground through thoughtful dialogue at the end.
 She said she was looking for more than solace from this event.

-“I was thinking about finding some more community of people who are open to dialogue, who are open to listening to one another across race, culture, class, etc., and it seemed like the organizers put some thought into creating an event which would allow for different people to come together and have that presence for one another and be able to listen to one another,” she said.
-“I don’t think solace is what we need—I’m not trying to be controversial here, but I think what we need is unity and we need connection and we may need to disagree with respect… People are ready to choose sides and I don’t think there are sides.
+“I was thinking about finding some more community of people who are open to dialogue, who are open to listening to one another across race, culture, class, etcetera, and it seemed like the organizers put some thought into creating an event which would allow for different people to come together and have that presence for one another and be able to listen to one another,” she said.
+“I don’t think solace is what we need—I’m not trying to be controversial here, but I think what we need is unity and connection, and we may need to disagree with respect… People are ready to choose sides, and I don’t think there are sides.
 I think we need to figure this out, but I don’t think that one side is living a truth and the other is not.”